mediquo/docs-sdk/docs/sdk/android/introduction.md

 - _compileOptions_ set to Java 8.
 - The AndroidX versions of the Jetpack support libraries.
 - Firebase Cloud Messaging added in the project ([Firebase Cloud Messaging documentation](https://firebase.google.com/docs/cloud-messaging/android/client)).
+- Compose must be configured on your project.
+For instructions, follow this [link](https://developer.android.com/develop/ui/compose/setup#setup-compose).

 ## Configuration